-Over the course of an enormously fun chat with host Chris Shaw I explain exactly how and why Yellow Submarine deserves more attention and respect than it currently seems to get – especially strange considering that the film itself is held in incredibly high regard now – as well as looking at its wider context of sixties pop music and soundtracks and George Martin’s wildly eccentric career, not to mention standing up for the widely-dismissed new Beatles numbers featured on the album.
+In this chat with Beatles expert Chris Shaw you can hear me explaining exactly how and why Yellow Submarine deserves more attention and respect than it currently seems to get – which is especially strange considering that despite once being written off as a fun novelty the movie itself is held in incredibly high regard now – as well as looking at its position in the wider context of sixties pop music and soundtracks and George Martin’s wildly eccentric career, not to mention standing up for the widely-ignored new Beatles numbers featured on the album.
 Well, three of them at least.
-You’ll also find out who I think did Hey Bulldog better than The Beatles, why I think The League Of Gentlemen might have listened to the George Martin side more than once, more of my theories on Carnival Of Light, and the very strange tale of how I first became interested in The Beatles in the first place.
-Plus there’s plenty on loads of mid-sixties music you may or may not have heard including AMM, Timon, The Eyes and George Martin’s launch music for Radio 1.
+You’ll also find out who I believe did Hey Bulldog better than The Beatles, why I think The League Of Gentlemen might have listened to the George Martin side more than once, more of my theories on the still unreleased Carnival Of Light, and the very strange tale of how I first became interested in The Beatles in the first place, which only partially involves TV’s Peter Serafinowicz.
+Plus there’s plenty more on loads of mid-sixties pop you may or may not have heard including AMM, Timon, The Eyes and George Martin’s launch music for Radio 1.
 Beatles To Battle!

 Buy A Book!

-You can find a huge feature on legendary unreleased Beatles track Carnival Of Light in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find a huge feature on the legendary unreleased Beatles track Carnival Of Light in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 I’m sure Jeremy can probably rustle one up if you’re not too familiar with an espresso machine.
 Though he might go on for a bit first.

-Meet The Mono Beatles! is a feature on Capitol Records’ eccentric approach to launching the Fab Four in America; you can find it here.
+Meet The Mono Beatles! is a look at Capitol Records’ eccentric approach to launching the Fab Four in America; you can find it here.

 © Tim Worthington.